catmando/LocoRuby/README.md

 ##Things to Do##

 Make it work with multiple instances of the same application.
-To do this is just a matter of skipping the page has not changed.
+To do this is just a matter of skipping the download if the page has not changed.

 Create a javascript object that contains constants, methods, and instance variables of the local ruby code.
-Then we can just say LocoRuby.my_local_method instead of using eval.
+Then we can just say `LocoRuby.my_local_method()` instead of using eval.
 Likewise return the result as a jsonp object instead of a string.

 Instead of using the browser popup, create a webkit based browser window in native UI app.
 This would give us better